David Eby: Housing

 After the 2020 election, Eby was given the additional role of minister responsible for housing.

 In an interview with the Times Colonist in February 2021, Eby outlined his goal to move everyone living in Victoria's parks into shelter by the end of March, and everyone living in Vancouver's Strathcona Park into shelter by the end of April.
 While this would require "an array of responses" that included temporary pod-like housing, Eby clarified that permanent housing was the end goal.
 The government later signed deals with the cities of Victoria and Vancouver to this effect.

 As minister, Eby vigorously pushed for more homeless shelters, lobbying municipal governments and politicians to approve zoning plans and permit extensions ahead of their votes.
 Eby's actions drew criticism from some municipal politicians, such as the mayors of Cranbrook and Penticton, but he defended his approach: "I would be incredibly negligent in not [speaking] to municipal leaders that are voting on vitally important projects to prevent entrenched encampments in their communities."

 Eby faced notable conflict with the City of Penticton.
 On March 2, 2021, Penticton city council voted unanimously to deny a temporary-use permit to BC Housing that the agency needed to continue to run an emergency winter homeless shelter past March 31.
 Eby called the news "profoundly troubling", and noted that the council had assured him that they would grant the permit.
 Eby further said it was important to keep the shelter open until the agency built an additional supportive housing unit.
 Two weeks later, on March 18, Eby announced that the government would be using its power of paramountcy to overrule the council.
 That July, Penticton officially filed with the BC Supreme Court to challenge the provincial government's use of paramountcy powers.

 In 2021, the BC government hired accounting firm Ernst & Young to conduct an independent probe of the BC Housing agency; their report, completed in May 2022, found the agency had inadequate oversight, and that unclear roles and responsibilities potentially impacted its ability to manage risks.
 Following the public release of the report, Eby dismissed the agency's board of commissioners.
 In July, he ordered a forensic audit of BC Housing.

 Premier of British Columbia (2022–present)

+Eby in 2022, one day before his swearing in as premier.